prisma-collective/docs/docs/processes/Developmental Regenerative Evaluation/a. Introduction.md

 ## **Introduction**
 ### **The Essence of Our Evaluation Approach**
 Evaluation, for us, is not a static measure of success but a living [[practice]] of listening to the pulse of systems.
-It is how communities learn to dance with complexity, attuning to the rhythms of ecological vitality, cultural wisdom, and emergent possibility.
-At Prisma, we see evaluation as the *essence of governance*—a way for collectives to sense, adapt, and evolve their actions in harmony with the essence of [[place]] and the [[Living Systems Principles]] that bind us all.
+It is how communities learn to dance with complexity, attuning to the rhythms of social relationality, ecological vitality, cultural wisdom, governance systems and emergent possibility.
+At Prisma, we see evaluation as the *essence of organisational development*—a way for collectives to sense, adapt, and evolve their actions in harmony with the essence of [[place]] and the [[Living Systems Principles]] that bind us all.

 #### Vision
-To redefine evaluation as a dynamic dialogue with life itself—a socio-technological practice that illuminates the invisible threads connecting ecological health, social equity, and cultural resilience.
+To redefine evaluation as a dynamic dialogue with life itself—a socio-technological practice that illuminates the flows of value that drive collective evolution.

 #### Mission
-To deploy and grow a general framework that adapts to [[place]] & [[practice]] through honouring energy flow in its [multi-capital](Multi-Capitals Framework) forms across [[g.
-Five Spheres of Evaluation|five spheres]], empowering communities to steward regenerative futures through participatory learning and adaptive action.
+To deploy and grow a technology-enabled general framework that adapts to [[place]] & [[practice]] through honoring energy flow in its [multi-capital](Multi-Capitals Framework) forms across [[g.
+Five Spheres of Evaluation|five spheres]], empowering communities to steward regenerative futures.

 #### Purpose
 We exist to: